 The responses provided to the questions on the feedback form were tabulated and analyzed.
 64% of the respondents were either City of Oshawa residents or business/ property owners, with the majority of residents coming from Ward 2.
 89% of respondents indicated their support for the Status Quo Land Use Option for the South Field.
-Common reasons given in support of this option included the following:
+A common reason given in support of this option was that the option supports the historical preservation of the City of Oshawa.